djberg96/sys-admin/README.md

 But, in addition to the different interface, I use the re-entrant version of the appropriate functions when available.

+### OSX
+The slowdown for collecting lastlog information on OSX seems to have gotten progressively worse over time.
+Do not be surprised by significant slowdowns if you opt to collect it.

 ## Future Plans
 * Make the User and Group objects comparable.
 * Add ability to add, configure and delete users on Unix platforms.